RonanAbherve/stream-network_beta/README.md

 # stream-network_beta
-Code to test the method proposed in the paper:
+Code to test the methodology of the paper:

-Calibration of groundwater seepage on the spatial distribution of the stream network to assess catchment-scale hydraulic conductivity (Abhervé et al., 2023)
+Calibration of groundwater seepage against the spatial distribution of the stream network to assess catchment-scale hydraulic properties (Abhervé et al., 2022)

-Submitted in Hydrology and Earth System Sciences
+Accepted in Hydrology and Earth System Sciences